Where to Watch

 Map of Basking Shark Sightings MBSW 2008 for Isle of Man

 This shark was off Fleshwick Bay, the Isle of Man.
 Picture: Pauline Oliver

-The Marine Conservation Society Basking Shark Watch Project has shown that shoal sizes were largest in the Northwest.
-This is not evident from the map.
-The biggest shoal was 100 sharks off Jurby head in July 1991.
+The MCS (UK) Basking Shark Watch Project has shown that shoal sizes were largest in the Northwest.
+This is not obvious from the map because the map only shows each sighting report as one dot.
+The biggest shoal ever reported was more than 100 sharks off Jurby head in July 1991.

 Picture: Shane Stigant.